 - Location keywords like restaurants in [your city/area].
 Example: “restaurants in central London”, “restaurants in Manchester” etc.

 - Niche keywords like Indian restaurants, Thai restaurants, rooftop bars etc.

 - Or a combination of these.
 Example: “Indian restaurants in London”, “Thai takeaways in manchester”, “Thai restaurants near me” etc.

 Don’t go chasing after every generic keyword like restaurants, takeaways etc. Yes, they are important but require a lot of SEO effort.
 Start with the basics first.
 Target keywords specific to your food establishment type.

 Start by typing restaurants on Google to see what comes in the list of auto suggestions in Google.
 Also, look at the related searches right at the bottom of the SERPs for keyword ideas.
 These are usually a list of highly searched broad and specific phrases.

 Start your keyword research on Google with a generic term – say “restaurants”.
 Make a note of the Google auto-suggestions and related terms on a notepad file.
 Then enter location keywords into the tool – “restaurant + country/city/street” terms.
 Add these suggestions to Notepad as well.
 Lastly, enter niche food establishment type keywords and again export them to Excel.

 Once you identify your niche food establishment type, the next step is to expand your keyword research.
 I would use a keyword research tool like Google Keyword Planner and a combination of either SEMRush / Ahrefs.
 See below, a few examples screenshots for keyword research around Chinese restaurants;

-Combine keywords from all the above steps, de-dupe these to arrive at the final list of relevant terms for your business.
+Combine keywords from all the above steps, and de-dupe these to arrive at the final list of relevant terms for your business.
 Review the terms and remove irrelevant keywords or keywords with very low search volume.